Basal and Squamous Cell Skin Cancer

 Make an appointment, referral or have questions answered

-To make a first-time appointment or have questions, please call the Patient Care Center at 1-800-865-1125 and talk with one of our oncology nurses.
+To make an appointment or if you have questions, please call the Patient Care Center at 734-936-4068.
 You may also use our appointment request form.

 If you would like to refer a patient, please contact M-LINEat 800-962-3555.
 For more information, visit our Make an Appointment web page.